 Getting around in Hoi An

-Side note: This private car charter is seriously awesome.
-They showed up on time for my early pickup time (6 AM) and are so responsive on WhatsApp throughout the trip.
-More importantly, they are honest: I actually did a very stupid thing and left my phone in the car after they had dropped us off, which as you can imagine was an extremely stressful ordeal for me as I had everything on that phone including the tour contact number.
+Most importantly, they are honest.
+I actually did a very stupid thing and left my phone in the car after they had dropped us off at the hotel at the end of the day, which as you can imagine was an extremely stressful ordeal for me.
+I had everything on that phone including the tour contact number.
 But I managed to get in touch with them via Klook and I had my phone back in my hands not even 15 minutes later.
-THANK YOU SO MUCH, GUYS!!
+THANK YOU SO MUCH!!

 Where to stay in Hoi An

 We stayed at L’Ami Homestay, a 4-story house converted into a charming guest house.
-I found the staff to be extremely hospitable, a great value, and a great location – practically next to the night market and only a 3-minute walk to the ancient town.
+I found the staff to be extremely hospitable, a great value, and a great location – it’s practically next to the night market and only a 3-minute walk to the ancient town.
 We paid US$120 for a 3-night stay including breakfast, and since I went with 2 friends it ended up being $13 per night/person.

 The only downside is the lack of elevators in the building.
 We booked the rooftop room and had to climb up to the 4th story each time we want to get out.
 It is a house after all.

 More Vietnam Travel Tips